-- Once signed, the housing contract is binding for the period of 5 months (Oct 2023 to Feb 2024).
-Monthly rent must be made by bank transfer to SW latest by the 5th of the month. - In case of late payment, reminders will be sent to both the tenant and the LPG coordination office. - First rent and deposit need to be paid to SW before taking over the room - Monthly rent is 340 EUR (this amount might increase by 20-30 EUR if the energy prices in Germany continue to rise). - One-time deposit is 300 EUR (this amount is partially reimbursed to the tenant after moving out). - For the payment of rent it is recommended to set up a standing order with the bank.
+- Once signed, the housing contract is binding for the period of 5 months (Oct 2024 to Feb 2025).
+Monthly rent must be made by bank transfer to the StuWerk at the beginning of each month.
+In case of late payment, reminders will be sent to both the tenant and the LPG coordination office. - First rent and deposit need to be paid to StuWerk before taking over the room in October 2024: - Monthly rent is 370 EUR.